Command Hub

 git log Tutorial

-Shows how git log inspects commit history, graph structure, authorship, and filtered history for debugging and review.
+Shows how git log inspects commit history, graph structure, authorship, and filtered history for debugging, review, and recovery.

 git rm